OpenDDS/OpenDDS/docs/android.md

 | `$STUDIO`    | Android Studio                                   |
 | `$JDK`       | The Java SDK                                     |

-These will be replaced with Windows environment notation (`%VARNAME%`) in Windows specific instructions, but they have the same meaning.
+These same variables will be used with Windows environment notation (`%VARNAME%`) in Windows specific instructions, but they have the same meaning.

 ## Requirements